Terms and conditions of use

 6.2.
 You must ensure that you keep your username and password confidential and that you do not disclose them to anyone, and that you also restrict access to your computer to prevent unauthorised access to your account.
 You will be responsible for all activities which occur under your username and password.
 It is your responsibility to immediately notify us of any unauthorised use of your username and password or any other breach of security as soon as you become aware of it.

 6.3.
 By registering, you certify that all information you provide in the registration is accurate.
 Please ensure that the details you provide us with are correct and complete and inform us immediately of any changes to the information that you provided when registering.
 Contributors to discussion websites must have a valid email registered with us at all times.

 6.4.
 We may terminate your registration at any time at our complete discretion, but will generally only do so if you are in breach of website rules such as the Contribution Rules.
 If we terminate or suspend your registration you may not re-register with us without our written consent.

 We take your privacy very seriously and will treat all of your personal information in accordance with all applicable data protection laws in England and Wales.
-Please read our Privacy Statement.
+Please read our Privacy Statement for Child Autism UK.

 8. Intellectual Property Rights

 8.1.
 You acknowledge that all copyright, trade marks and other intellectual property rights in the website and all photographs, designs, images, text, software, data, audio, video, files and other material in the website or material generated by or transmitted from the website (“Child Autism UK Material”) are owned by us or our licensors.
 You are permitted to use the website and Child Autism UK Material only as expressly authorised by us.